-- What is REDD+?
+What is REDD+?

-- Emergence of REDD+ at the global level
+Emergence of REDD+ at the global level

-- What are the five REDD+ activities and what do they mean?
+What are the five REDD+ activities and what do they mean?

-- What are the required elements for REDD+?
+What are the required elements for REDD+?

-- Implementation of REDD+ activities at the national level
+Implementation of REDD+ activities at the national level

-- Multilateral REDD+ initiatives
+Multilateral REDD+ initiatives

 ACTIVITIES

+Exercise Fill in the blanks

-Exercise 4 Label the graph
+Exercise Label the graph